Business Incentives in Davidson County

 Property Investment Incentive

 For constructing or rehabilitating the exterior portions of commercial property located in Tier-1 census tracts with an existing property value less than million dollars ($1,000,000) at the time the grant application is made.
-Grant is for 10% of the investment in the improvements up to a $50,000 cap.
+Grant is for 50% of the investment in the improvements up to a $50,000 cap with a minimum $10,000 investment by the owner.

 If you would like to apply for small business and blighted property incentives, please fill out the Application for Incentives form.